Fort Kissimmee Cemetery: History of Fort Kissimmee Cemetery

 Just before World War II began in 1942, the settlers were paid a settlement to move from the Kissimmee River Valley area by the US government before turning the cattle grazing land into a bombing range for the United States Air Force.
 Many of the settles moved to other areas south of the bombing range along the Kissimmee River valley area such as Fort Basinger and Okeechobee or Lorida areas.
 Over the next several years the cemetery deteriorated because the pioneer families had limited access to maintain the cemetery since the USAF controlled the land surrounding the cemetery.
 The families from the Fort Kissimmee area assumed that the government would preserve the cemetery.
-It was later discovered the USAF was planning on leveling the Fort Kissimmee area and move the buried remains to the desired location at the request of the family.
-This did not set well with the families and they contacted every public, government and Air force official with no success to save the cemetery.
+It was later discovered the USAF was planning on leveling the Fort Kissimmee area and moving the buried remains to the desired location at the request of the family.
+This did not set well with the families and they contacted every public, government and Air Force official with no success to save the cemetery.
 It was a Louis Alsmeyer from Sebring, Florida who was good friends with several of the family members that made contact with the Adjutant General in Atlanta and other Air Force authorities.
 He was able to convince them to allow the cemetery to remain, place a fence and to allow family members to visit the graves once a year.
-The original wrought iron fencing around the cemetery still exist today.
+The original wrought iron fencing around the cemetery still exists today.

 It was several years later during the 1950s when a few pioneer descendants returned to the area to find much of the cemetery had overgrown with trees and grass.
 This same group began having regular meetings to raise funds and make plans to clean up the cemetery.
-This was the beginning in forming the Fort Kissimmee Cemetery Association.
+This was the beginning of forming the Fort Kissimmee Cemetery Association.
 Some 20 plus years later, the cemetery association made contact with the USAF inquiring how to secure some of the land surrounding the cemetery.
 The cemetery association was later successful in getting the United States government to deed approximately 4.25 acre to the non-profit Fort Kissimmee Cemetery Association, Inc. The land stretches from the back side of the cemetery to the river.

-Today the cemetery is maintained by many of the pioneer's descendants involved through the Fort Kissimmee Association.
-The association meets every Memorial Day weekend to camp and clean the cemetery.
-On the Sunday of Memorial weekend, many of the family members and old timers come to enjoy a big Bar-B-Que consisting of wild razorback hogs, home grown beef and swamp cabbage.
-This is some of the same foods their ancestors lived on when Fort Kissimmee was a thriving community.
+Today the private cemetery is maintained by many of the pioneer's descendants involved through the Fort Kissimmee Association.
+The association meets every Memorial Day weekend to camp, clean the cemetery, and conduct their annual members meeting.
+On the Sunday of Memorial weekend, many family members and old timers come to enjoy a big Bar-B-Que consisting of wild hog, homegrown beef and swamp cabbage.
+These are some of the same foods their ancestors lived on when Fort Kissimmee was a thriving community.